Duran914/test-framework/README.md

 execute_js('alert("Hello World");', "Alert box for hello world")
 ```
 * Requires a string of JS code.
 * An optional string argument of name can be passed to specify what the javascript's code intended action is.
-Default will be "JS code"
+Default will be "JS code".

 #